jeffersonvivanco/WebProgrammingNotes/notes/css_notes.md

       * row - tells the auto-placement algorithm to fill in each row in turn, adding new rows as necessary (default)
       * column - tells the auto-placement algorithm to fill in each column in turn, adding new columns as necessary
       * dense - tells the auto-placement algorithm to attempt to fill in holes earlier in the grid if smaller items come up later Note: dense only changes the visual order of your items and might cause them to appear out of order, which is bad for accessibility.
+  * As many columns as will fit - sometimes it is helpful to be able to ask grid to create as many columns as will fit into the container.
+We do this like this: `grid-template-columns: repeat(auto-fill, minmax(200px, 1fr))`
 * Properties for the Children (Grid Items)
   * `grid-column-start, grid-column-end, grid-row-start, grid-row-end`
     * determines a grid item's location within the grid by referring to specific grid lines.